PollenNav cover

 We wanted PollenNav to feel approachable, not clinical.
 I explored different character styles to ensure users feel supported while maintaining a clear, simple design language.

-Characters Version 1: Emojis
+Characters Version 1

-Characters Version 2: Cloud characters
+Characters Version 2

-Characters Version 3: Flower characters
+Characters Version 3

 Validating the experience with real users